Search

 Professional camera tracking systems

-We consider professional camera tracking systems that are designed and built for broadcast production environments.
-They are providing transformation data plus zoom and focus data.
+We refer to tracking systems designed and built for broadcast production environments as professional camera tracking systems.
+These systems offer both transformation data (i.e., position and orientation information) as well as zoom and focus data.

-More and more tracking systems are providing lens data (distortion), but with Aximmetry Camera Calibrator you can use all of them.
+More and more tracking systems are providing lens data (distortion).
+With Aximmetry Camera Calibrator you can use all of them.

 Some participants in the market provide only lens encoders.
 We consider them professional because these are explicit lens encoders.